tony-waters/tony-waters.github.io/_posts/2015-02-05-value-objects.md

 new Month("abcdef"); // throws Exception
 {% endhighlight %}

-Also, whenever the need for new month-related functionality, there is an obvious place to put it.
+Now, whenever the need for new month-related functionality, there is an obvious place to put it.
 Here we add some functionality to compare two `Month` objects:

 {% highlight java linenos %}
 public class Month implements Comparable<Month> {